-- (1) The Board or public entity has the right to limit participation in procurement proceedings on the basis of citizenship in accordance with this Part. - (2) The Board or public entity - - (a) when procuring goods, works or services; or - (b) when evaluating and comparing bids, must give preference and the weights prescribed under section 70 to the benefit of bidders for - but this must be clearly stated in the bidding documents subject to the prescribed requirements.
+- (1) The Board or public entity has the right to limit participation in procurement proceedings on the basis of citizenship in accordance with this Part. - (2) The Board or public entity- - (a) when procuring goods, works or services; or - (b) when evaluating and comparing bids, must give preference and the weights prescribed under section 70 to the benefit of bidders for- - (i) goods manufactured, mined, extracted or grown in Namibia; or - (ii) works and services provided by Namibian citizens, but this must be clearly stated in the bidding documents subject to the prescribed requirements.